laurenrigante/laurenrigante/README.md

 ![Banner](https://github.com/user-attachments/assets/ac9bebda-3686-4c6c-9f97-7789c40e2c61)

 ## 👋 Hi there!
 I'm Lauren
-I’m a dedicated software engineering student graduating in April 2025 🎓!
+I’m a dedicated software engineering student graduating in June 2025 🎓!
 I'm passionate about tackling new challenges and continuously expanding my skill set 🧠.

 With hands-on experience in both Android mobile development 📱 and web development 💻, I enjoy building intuitive, efficient, and user friendly applications.
 I am passionate about user experience and design, and am always looking to transform ideas into impactful solutions.

 Curiosity drives me to explore, learn, and grow.
 I’m always on the lookout for opportunities to challenge myself, contribute to exciting projects, and collaborate with like-minded people 🚀

 ### My current endeavors
-Im currently working on my Capstone project (Smartess- a smart home management system) and taking a Big Data class, where im strengthening my knowledge of Python and its libraries such as Pandas, Numpy and Matplotlib.
-I am in the process of completing TheGreatFrontend's 3 month study guide to strengthen my frontend engineering skills, and I am starting my first freelance website project for a client's business!
+Im currently working on my Capstone project (Smartess- a smart home management system) and taking a Big Data class, where im strengthening my knowledge of Python and its libraries, as well as Data analytics and ML.
+I am in the process of completing TheGreatFrontend's 3 month study guide to strengthen my JS skills, and I am working on my first freelance website project for a client's business!

 ## ❤ I love working with
 <div displaanay="flex", align="center", padding-bottom="50px">